wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td>Targets</td>
-<td markdown="span">Targets to notify when the alert changes state.
-For example, notifications are sent when alert state changes from FIRING to CHECKING, and when an alert is snoozed.
-A list of: ten different email addresses, pager services such as [PagerDuty](integrations.html#in-product-integrations) and [VictorOps](integrations.html#in-product-integrations), communication channels such as [Slack](integrations.html#in-product-integrations) and [HipChat](integrations.html#in-product-integrations), and [webhooks](webhooks_alert_notification.html) separated by commas.
+<td markdown="span">Targets to notify when the alert changes state, for example, from FIRING to CHECKING, or when an alert is snoozed.
+You can specify a list of up to ten different email addresses, pager services such as [PagerDuty](integrations.html#in-product-integrations) and [VictorOps](integrations.html#in-product-integrations), communication channels such as [Slack](integrations.html#in-product-integrations) and [HipChat](integrations.html#in-product-integrations), and [webhooks](webhooks_alert_notification.html), separated by commas.
 See [Using Alert Targets](webhooks_alert_notification.html) for details.
 </td>
 </tr>
 <tr>